Prodigy Finance - October 30, 2019

 Plus, you can build credit by paying off outstanding debt on time and in full.

-TIP: Never use one credit product to pay off another credit product, unless you are consolidating your debt or opting for credit with more favourable interest rate and other terms to settle your old debt.
+TIP: Never use one credit product to pay off another credit product, unless you are consolidating your debt or opting for credit with a more favourable interest rate and other terms to settle your old debt.

 In the United States, there are three major credit bureaus: